InvoxiPlayGames/x360-research/official-software/kernel/memory_map.md

 During kernel initialisation, certain hardware peripherals are mapped to this address space for MMIO access.
-This allows the kernel to access hardware such as the SATA controller, SFC or MMC controllers (for internal flash),
+This allows the kernel to access hardware such as the SATA controller, SFC or MMC controllers (for internal flash), the Xenos GPU, System Management Controller (SMC) and the XMA audio hardware.

 | Address      | Length   | Contents                            | Physical     |
 | ------------ | -------- | ----------------------------------- | ------------ |